faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Another interesting aspect is that not all hardware is actively used by the system all the time.
 For example, when a MacBook Pro is connected to an external display\index{hardware!external display}, different graphics RAM\index{memory!graphics RAM} is used and a different graphics card\index{hardware!graphics card} is used (external versus an internal GPU).
 If our app does something special, when connected to an external display, the fault may be in the hardware instead of our code due to it triggering a latent fault in the hardware.

-Running system diagnostics\index{hardware!diagnostics} and looking to see if the problems are appearing against only specific Anonymous UUID\index{computer!anonymous UUID} crash reports are ways to try and understand if we have a machine specific hardware issue.
+Running system diagnostics\index{hardware!diagnostics} and looking to see if the problems are appearing against only specific Anonymous UUID\index{computer!anonymous UUID} Crash Reports are ways to try and understand if we have a machine specific hardware issue.